MarcinSkic/skic.me/src/posts/setting-up-time-tracking.md

 #### Example usage

-There are less examples as I can't justify using `tags` often, they are too annoying to use
+There are less examples as I can't justify using `tags` often, they are too cumbersome to use

 ```yaml
 category: entertainment